There several hiking trails in our part of the woods, but if you only have a limited time, here are three trails you might want to do.

 The Endless Wall Loop Trail

-Let's take, for example, the Endless Wall Loop Trail, which gives you the option to ladder or not.
-Built by rock climbers in the late 1980s so they could more easily access the crown jewel of local cliffs, the EWLT has a trail head that's only a 5 minute drive from Adventures On the Gorge and follows the very rim of the Gorge for a huge percentage of its length.
+Built by rock climbers in the late 1980s so they could more easily access the crown jewel of local cliffs, the Endless Wall Loop Trail (EWLT) has a trail head that’s only a 5 minute drive from Adventures On the Gorge and follows the very rim of the Gorge for a huge percentage of its length.
 It offers several different views of the river, which is why its 3-mile length (and the shorter, more popular out-and-back variation) is so well trodden.

 1. Park at the Fern Creek Trailhead, less than two miles from Adventures on the Gorge.
 Get Directions.

 3. Continue leftward to contour along the top of the cliff, Endless Wall.
-Over the course of the next couple miles, you'll pass numerous overlooks—NONE of which are protected by railings or other barriers, so be careful!
-Also, this cliff is very popular with rock climbers.
-If the weather is nice (and sometimes even if it isn't), there WILL be climbers below you.
-DO NOT THROW ITEMS FROM THE TOP OF THE CLIFF.
-Be careful where you step as well.
-An accentual rock hurts as much as a purposeful rock.
+Over the course of the next couple miles, you’ll pass numerous overlooks — none of which are protected by railings or other barriers, so be careful!
+This cliff is also very popular with rock climbers.

 4. Continue on 2 miles until you come to a three-way trail junction (or turn around and retrace your steps at any time).
 Turn left here for a short walk back to the road along which you’re parked.
 Then turn left on that road.
 Another 1/2 mile will have you back at your car.